top of page

 Western Spadefoot (Spea hammondii)

 It’s an unseasonably warm night for March.
-Five cars, all Toyotas and Subarus (and one out-of-place Mercedes Benz) are lingering after hours at Carnegie State Vehicular Recreation Area – a state park set aside for off-road vehicles.
-It’s dry as a bone out, and the heat, coupled with the buzz and whir of wheels tearing up the landscape, makes you wonder what brought a group of biologists to seek out an amphibian.
+Five cars, all Toyotas and Subarus (and one out-of-place Mercedes Benz), linger after hours at Carnegie State Vehicular Recreation Area.
+This state park is set aside for off-road vehicles.
+It’s dry as a bone outside.
+The heat, coupled with the buzz and whir of wheels tearing up the landscape, makes you wonder what brought a group of biologists to seek out an amphibian.

-Another feature that makes the western spadefoot elusive is pure misinformation.
+Another feature that makes the western spadefoot elusive is misinformation.
 As a biologist, I have heard all my life that the only time you will see a spadefoot is during light rain.
-Even old, seasoned biologists will argue that winter’s first drizzle is the only time to observe the creature.
-But since 2022, BioMaAS biologists have been visiting this stretch of road, sometimes as late as July, and seeing little spadefoot metamorphs hopping across the dry road at night.
+Even seasoned biologists argue that winter’s first drizzle is the only time to observe the creature.
+However, since 2022, BioMaAS biologists have been visiting this stretch of road.
+They sometimes go as late as July, observing little spadefoot metamorphs hopping across the dry road at night.

 Michael Voeltz, Lora Roame, and Shay Duffy watch researcher Jakob Woodall demonstrate how to swab a spadefoot for Bd

-Jakob, a scrappy, curly-haired 28-year-old is full of energy and information.
-The grim topic of his work does not make anyone less excited to be in a wheelie-ravaged, disease-infected, ruderal desertscape.
-For, it’s not despite, but also because of the offroad vehicles that spadefoots persist here.
-ATV’s and off-road trucks create ruts large enough for spadefoots to breed, and all they need is a few couple weeks to metamorphize (Denver et al. 1998).
-Meanwhile, the crushed and barren landscape makes it possible for the spadefoots to cross into appropriate upland habitat without the resistance of dense invasive plant matter.
+Jakob, a scrappy, curly-haired 28-year-old, is full of energy and information.
+The grim topic of his work does not dampen anyone's excitement to be in a wheelie-ravaged, disease-infected, ruderal desertscape.
+Interestingly, it’s not despite, but also because of the off-road vehicles that spadefoots persist here.
+ATVs and off-road trucks create ruts large enough for spadefoots to breed.
+They only need a few weeks to metamorphose (Denver et al. 1998).
+Meanwhile, the crushed and barren landscape allows the spadefoots to cross into appropriate upland habitat without the resistance of dense invasive plant matter.

 Jakob is already holding up an immature spadefoot he found at the gate.
-The animal’s googly catlike eyes perceive his flashlight with an unblinking look of vacant acceptance.
-Jakob demonstrates the proper way to hold the creature: with its front and back legs pinned between your fingers to prevent them from breaking a limb, then puts it into a container for later processing.
+The animal’s googly, catlike eyes perceive his flashlight with an unblinking look of vacant acceptance.
+Jakob demonstrates the proper way to hold the creature: with its front and back legs pinned between his fingers to prevent them from breaking a limb.
+He then places it into a container for later processing.

 “Is there anything in this world cuter than a spadefoot?” asks Michael.